Particular/docs.particular.net/samples/fluent-validation/sample.md

 ## Testing

 Message validation can be performed during tests.
-This is done using the [NServiceBus.FluentValidation.Testing NuGet package](https://www.nuget.org/packages/NServiceBus.FluentValidation.Testing/).
+This is done using a combination of the [NServiceBus Testing functionality](/nservicebus/testing/) and the [NServiceBus.FluentValidation.Testing NuGet package](https://www.nuget.org/packages/NServiceBus.FluentValidation.Testing/).

 ### Handler with a bug